Genitive: Cephei

 Stars of Cepheus

-The constellation’s brightest star is Alpha Cephei, named Alderamin, magnitude 2.5, which marks the king’s right shoulder; its name is thought to come from an Arabic expression referring to a forearm, which was wrongly applied to it by European astronomers in medieval times.
+The constellation’s brightest star is Alpha Cephei, named Alderamin, magnitude 2.5, which marks the king’s right shoulder; according to the Arabic star name expert Paul Kunitzsch its name comes from the Arabic word al-dhirā’ain referring to a forearm, which was wrongly applied to it by European astronomers in medieval times.
 But its most celebrated star is Delta Cephei, a pulsating supergiant that varies in brightness every 5.4 days; it is the prototype of the Cepheid variable stars that astronomers use for estimating distances in space.
 The variation of Delta Cephei was discovered in 1784 by the English amateur astronomer John Goodricke (1764–86).

 Ptolemy described the star as lying ‘to the rear of the tiara’; in this case ‘rear’ means it is on the following side as the sky turns, rather than at the back of his head.
 Johann Bayer, who first labelled the star Delta on his Uranometria atlas of 1603, placed it on the king’s forehead.
 Flamsteed (above) and Bode both followed Ptolemy’s description; knowing of Goodricke’s recent discovery, Bode labelled it ‘variabilis’.